 “MazeMap is much more than simply a Map, you can think of it as a powerful mapping and routing platform.
 By using a combination of APIs to programmatically access the mapping engine as well overlays to provide additional mapping layers, you can achieve lots of interesting use cases.
 Once you start to explore the APIs then you can find new and exciting ways of presenting and receiving information, you will find that it’s super flexible, easy to use and easy to connect to other apps and frameworks.”

 - Chris Dixon, Head of IT Partnering and Innovation at Lancaster University

-Another integration that Lancaster University has developed is connecting MazeMap with a security alert system which they have written.
+Finally, MazeMap is also integrated with an external security alert system.
 If a member of staff or a student needs to call security, they can use their device to trigger the alarm.
-Security is then alerted to their location on the campus via an overlay on the MazeMap maps.
+Security is then alerted to the location via MazeMap.

 What does the future hold?

-Lancaster University has plenty of exciting plans to continue growing and evolving their solutions with MazeMap’s platform.
+Lancaster University has plenty of exciting plans to continue scaling their solutions with MazeMap:

 Overall, Lancaster have taken their MazeMap package to the next level by building upon it in a really innovative way.
 They are creating a smarter campus, which will not only help to improve the student experience immensely but will also allow the university staff to perform their jobs more efficiently.